 Milngavie is very close to the world famous city of Glasgow and is well served by regular bus and train services from across the UK.
 The train journey from central Glasgow is only 24 minutes.
 To help plan your arrival by train or bus, use Traveline Scotland.
+If we are staying at the Premier Inn in Milngavie, it is 15 minutes walk from the railway station.
+If the weather is inclement you may want to pre-book a taxi to pick you up on arrival as there is no guarantee there will be taxis waiting at the station.

 Scotland is well served with international airports in Glasgow and in the capital city of Edinburgh.
 Edinburgh in particular has various transatlantic flights.
 You can travel from Edinburgh airport to Glasgow, then on to Milngavie, by public transport in approximately 1.5 hours.
 Check out the train times here.